 Position: Chairman - Hastings

 Mobile: 021 424 972

 Rex Graham is a Company Director involved in horticulture management and investments in New Zealand and China.
 Rex is chairman of the U-Turn Charitable Trust which supports a range of community initiatives in Flaxmere including the Flaxmere Boxing Academy.
-He is as the Deputy Chair of the HB Regional Sports Park and a Trustee of Te Aranga Marae.
-He is Chair of the Regional Sports Park and Trustee of Te Matau a Maui Voyaging Trust.
+He is a Trustee of Te Aranga Marae and Chair of the Regional Sports Park.

 Position: Deputy Chairman - Hastings

 Mobile: 027 444 2555